rachaellampardfrance/Exoplanetary_Systems/README.md

 This program has been designed so that when a new figure is created it attempt to create a folder within static named with the current date, and save the figure within this folder with the addition of a datestamp in the file name.
 The figure will also be saved to the top level of 'static/' without a date stamp and will overwrite the existing figure so that the figures remain up to date for this README.
 - if a folder with the current date already exists the folder creation step will be skipped
 - if a file with the same name already exists in this folder the user will be asked if they want to overwrite the file.
+(This will happen if the same figure is generated again on the same day)

 <a id='acknowledgements'></a>